ylu149/High-Throughput-Digital-Bio-Detection-MS-Project/README.md

 ### XY Positioning System

 The XY positioning system uses two pairs of rails and non-capacitive stepper motors to move a 96-well microtiter plate with high precision.
 The motors push the plate along two perpendicular axes, allowing the IRIS optical system to focus on the selected well.
-An Arduino, alongside a stepper motor driver, controls the motors.
-The wiring diagram for this setup is provided in Figure 2.

 ![XY Positioning System](images/xy_positioning_system.png)

 ### Dipping Mechanism

 The dipping mechanism facilitates the insertion and cleaning of IRIS chips in the microtiter plate.
 A specialized part called the "buckle" holds the IRIS chip and is attached to a 3D-printed holder with eight buckles, each equipped with springs to provide a cushion when the IRIS chip contacts the microtiter plate.
 A linear actuator facilitates the insertion and retraction of the IRIS chips.
-The entire assembly is illustrated in Figure 4.
+The entire assembly is illustrated below.

 ![Dipping Mechanism](images/dipping_mechanism.png)